 If you’re about to perform your first wedding, you’ll want to familiarize yourself with the marriage license…filling out some of these old forms can get confusing!

 “Excuse me [clerk’s name], my friend was ordained online and will be performing our wedding ceremony.
-Do you need anything from him/h
+Do you need anything from him/her?”

-The answer is usually “no”.
-Or again, they may say, “yes, please provide a copy of your friend’s ordination papers”.
-And that’s it.
+The answer is often “no”.
+Or they may say, “Yes, please provide a copy of your friend’s ordination papers”.

 Beyond knowing whether or not an online ordination is valid, there are a few other questions you may want to ask the clerk’s office in the county court.

 3. Can you sign a foreign marriage license.
 So, if you are ordained in Ohio but the couple’s marriage license is from Texas, can you still perform the ceremony?